Skip to content

 Configuration

-• Enable/disable: MARICUSCO_METRICS_ENABLED (default false).
+• Enable/disable: MARICUSCO_METRICS_ENABLED (default: false).

-• Endpoint path: MARICUSCO_METRICS_PATH (default /metrics).
+• Endpoint path: MARICUSCO_METRICS_PATH (default: /metrics).

-• Endpoint port: MARICUSCO_METRICS_PORT (default 8000).
+• Endpoint port: MARICUSCO_METRICS_PORT (default: 8000).

-• Sampling: MARICUSCO_METRICS_SAMPLING_RATE (default 1.0).
+• Sampling rate: MARICUSCO_METRICS_SAMPLING_RATE (default: 1.0).

-• Constant labels: MARICUSCO_METRICS_LABELS (comma key=value).
+• Constant labels: MARICUSCO_METRICS_LABELS (comma-separated key=value pairs).

 Prometheus Server Setup

-• Compose service prometheus (prom/prometheus v3.8.0, pinned in docker-compose.yml).
+• Compose service prometheus in docker-compose.yml.

 • Config: docker/prometheus/prometheus.yml